-Those students approved to take a departmental examination will be charged a fee of \$15.00.
+Those students who have been approved by the University administration to take a departmental examination for course credit in lieu of registering for a formal course will be charged a fee of \$15.00.

 Identification Card

 All students must have an identification card.
 This card is used in registration procedures, collection of fees, cashing of checks, for dining hall privileges, etc. Replacement cards will be issued upon payment of \$6.00 fee.